BBN-Q/Auspex/doc/index.rst

 Qubit Experiments
 *****************

-Auspex is agnostic to the type of experiment being performed, but we have included a special :ref:`QubitExpFactory <qubitexpfactory>` that is designed to work seamlessly with `QGL <https://github.com/BBN-Q/QGL>`_ to allow for simple execution of experiments on superconducting qubits.
-Though Auspex is generally decoupled from other BBN software packages, this mode of operation introduces *QGL* as a dependency.
+Auspex is agnostic to the type of experiment being performed, but we include infrastructure for configuring and executing :ref:`qubit experiments <qubits>` using the gate-level `QGL <https://github.com/BBN-Q/QGL>`_ language.
+In this case, auspex relies on `bbndb <https://github.com/BBN-Q/bbndb>`_ as a database backend for sharing state and keeping track of configurations.
 Depending on the experiments being run, one may need to install a number of additional driver libraries.

 Genealogy and Etymology